What is a sustainability audit?

-One of the most common ways businesses measure their sustainability efforts is using the so-called triple bottom line concept.
-The triple bottom line is a business concept that proposes that businesses must commit to assessing their social and environmental impact, not just their financial performance.
-It encourages firms to focus on the “three Ps”: profit, people, and the planet, rather than merely caring about profit.
+One of the most common ways to measure sustainability efforts is the so-called triple bottom line concept.
+The triple bottom line is a business concept which asserts that businesses must be concerned with their social and environmental impact, not only financial performance.
+It encourages firms to focus on the “three Ps”: profit, people, planet.

 Businesses, especially big, multinational firms, have been the biggest contributors to climate change, which is why they also have the power to eventually drive positive changes.
 Fortunately, many businesses have accepted this responsibility with building pressure and awareness.